 Wi-fi speeds are also impacted by external factors like furniture, walls, distance from the router and interference from other electrical devices like cordless phones, baby monitors or other wi-fi routers.

-You can test your broadband connection speed as described in “testing your broadband speed”.
+You can test your broadband connection speed as described above.

 If you believe that your slow speeds are not due to your device, then please report this to us via your customer portal or give our friendly support team a call on 0800 368 9458 and we’ll investigate your issue.